American fiddle: Playing technique

 Fiddle playing generally avoids vibrato except for occasional slow tempo pieces and even then uses less vibrato.
 Shorter bow strokes are also consistent with the fiddle players' tendency to use less legato and more detache bow strokes.
 Some, but not all, styles use double stops and open tunings.
 Trick fiddling is employed, often built upon cross bowing technique such as used in Orange Blossom Special or Beaumont Rag.

-Bowing by fiddle players is quite different in that they may intentionally grip the frog in a crude manner and typically choke up on the bow.
+Bowing by fiddle players is quite different in that they may intentionally grip the frog in a cruder manner and typically choke up on the bow.
 See for instance Rhiannon Giddens of the Carolina Chocolate Drops Massachusetts performance of Genuine Negro Jig in May 2010.

 Fiddle repertoire distinguished

 Fiddle players tend to play fiddle "tunes" rather than sonatas and other classical types of compositions.
 There are exceptions.
 For instance, partitas have been popular with fiddle players, particularly since publication of the Open House CD by Kevin Burke, an Irish style player based in Portland, Oregon.
 Fiddles are typically associated with country and other genres of popular music while violins are usually associated with classical and other genres of art music.